 And here are a few fun things I’ve accomplished:

 I regularly share my recipes and nutrition tips on TV.
 Here is a clip from NBC’s Today in New York.

-Overall, IIN changed my life forever, in more ways than one, and in different ways than I expected.
+Overall, the IIN health coach program changed my life forever, in more ways than one, and in different ways than I expected.

-Whether you’re interested in learning about nutrition for your own personal health or launching a meaningful new career, Integrative Nutrition will empower you to transform your life and achieve your personal and professional goals.
+Whether you’re interested in learning about nutrition for your own personal health or launching a meaningful new career, the Integrative Nutrition health coach program will empower you to transform your life and achieve your personal and professional goals.

 Dr. Andrew Weil, founder, professor, and director of the Arizona Center for Integrative Medicine at the University of Arizona, is a Harvard trained MD, best-selling author, and founder of healthy restaurant chain, True Food Kitchen.
 I have a lot of respect for this man.
 I heard him speak live on multiple occasions, and love that his inclination to heal is towards plants, not prescriptions.

 Dr. Walter Willett is Chairman of the Department of Nutrition at Harvard School of Public Health where he is also a Professor of Epidemiology and Nutrition.
 He is my hero.
 Unlike most university nutrition programs, that are sullied by political and economic interests, Harvard seems to be more heavily science based (which all nutrition programs should be!).